p10tyr/ppumkin/README.md

-- 👋 Hi, I’m Piotr Kula
+- 👋 Hi, I’m Piotr Kula and I am Technical Lead at https://github.com/EcoOnline
 - 👀 I am primarily a Dotnet developer but do write code in all languages
-- 🔍 I'm a certified Elastic Search Observability Engineer and a Open Telemetry evangilist
+- 🔍 I'm a certified Elastic Search Observability Engineer and a Open Telemetry evangelist
 - 🌱 Learning about Kafka

 ### Daily